Tag Archives: t-shirt reconstruction

 T-Shirt Reconstruction: She-Shirt

 It’s no secret among my friends that I’m a big Eddie Izzard fan.
-My family and I were lucky enough to get to see him perform live in June.
-He was amazing, funny & brilliant, just like we knew he would be.
+My family and I were lucky enough to get to see a live performance in June.
+Eddie was amazing, funny & brilliant, just as you might expect!

 Use a favorite shirt that you already love the fit of and that has similar stretch to the fabric.